Breastfeeding in public is both essential and incredibly daunting, so why do we continue to punish women for it?

-During National Breastfeeding Week, Amanda Cassidy writes about her not-at-all-straightforward breastfeeding journey.
+It's National Breastfeeding Week and Amanda Cassidy writes about her not-at-all-straightforward breastfeeding journey with her three children

 Nothing prepares you for it.
 Your baby explodes into your life and — poof! — you are transformed into the role of somebody’s mother.
-And while it is a time you will hopefully look back on with fondness, joy, and nostalgia, the truth is a little more of a blur.
+And while it is a time you will hopefully look back on with fondness, joy, and nostalgia, the truth is it’s little more than a blur.

 The thing is that nothing is written in the books about the emotions that come with such a huge disruption in your life.
 Disruption in a hugely positive sense, but more of an upending.
 Your days and nights are flipped, your body is alien and you have an overwhelming pressure suddenly to keep this tiny person alive, well, happy.

 There is a lot written about breastfeeding — whether you should or shouldn’t, how long, how pure, condemnation if you give the wrong answer.
 “Did you even try?” wrote one clearly sleep-deprived woman on a breastfeeding forum recently.

 But this doesn’t have to be an either-or scenario.